One family’s attempts to live in a more planet-friendly way

 That sense of dissonance has remained ever since: this mismatch between a mechanistic, materialistic view of the world born out of an unattainable construct of 'objectivity' and the experience of living within the natural world.
 I went on to work in a number of different areas in the UK, Europe and the United States over the next decades, always searching for solutions, for more congruent models and theories, while the imperative to live in a simpler and substantially more sustainable way became slowly but inexorably ever more pressing.
 There was no option.
 Nor any doubt.
 It was something I had to do sooner or later.

 The move from Scotland in 2010 to take on this quinta full time involved stripping much of that lifetime's questing, experience and discovery down to an ever more simple and practical conception of life.
-At the end of the day, even the most comprehensive Theory of Everything can only ever hope to sketch the barest outline: not of what's 'out there' but the nature of what it is to be human – simply because all we 'know' is filtered through the subjective experience of life in human form – and that ultimately the greatest thing we can ever learn is just how to get out of our own way.
+At the end of the day, even the most comprehensive Theory of Everything can only ever hope to sketch the barest outline of a reflection.
+Not of what's 'out there', but the nature of what it is to be human, simply because all we 'know' is filtered through the subjective experience of life in human form.
+I think ultimately the greatest thing we can ever learn is just how to get out of our own way.